obulpathi/cassandra/DataModel.md

 ### Entities
 Entities (users/services/objects) are typically modeled using narrow, fixed set of columns.
 ### Time Series Data
-Time series data is modeled by chinking the time and each chunk is stored in a row with each column representing a time value.
+Time series data is modeled by chunking the time and each chunk is stored in a row with each column representing a time value.
-###
+### Event Modeling
+An object is modeled using a series of updates / a series of objects.

 ## Design Differences Between RDBMS and Cassandra
 ### Joins